mikependon/RepoDB/README.md

 ## Why RepoDb?

- - It is very fast in fetching data.
+ - It is very fast in CRUD operations.
  - It is very efficient in memory usage.
- - It is extensible.
+ - It is highly extensible.
- - It is easy to switch between lightweight and massive operations.
+ - It is easy to switch between lightweight and method-based operations.
- - It is fluent and clean.
+ - It is simple, fluent and clean.
+ - It supports batch operations.
+ - It has bulk-insert.
  - It supports multi-resultset query.
  - It has massive ORM operations.
  - It support Async operations.